‘There is an energy about this group’: While Russell Wilson does his usual thing, defense impresses at Seahawks’ mock game

 “Russ threw the ball real nice,” Seahawks coach Pete Carroll said later in a Zoom interview with media.
 “Guys made some nice plays. … It was a good day of throwing the ball around.”

-While it was nice to see, to use Carroll’s description, the Seahawks don’t really need any affirmation about Wilson.
+While that was nice to see, to use Carroll’s description, the Seahawks don’t really need any affirmation about Wilson.

 The bigger revelation for Carroll came on the other side of the ball and a defense that largely had its way with the backup offense.

-The starters got about 30 plays and when the entire starting unit was on the field it did not allow a point, with two drives ending in turnovers — each interceptions by Marquise Blair on passes by rookie quarterback Anthony Gordon of Washington State.
+The starters got about 30 plays and when the entire starting unit was on the field it did not allow a point, with two drives ending in turnovers — each interceptions by Marquise Blair on passes by rookie quarterback Anthony Gordon of Washington State (the first a grab of a pass deflected by Shaquill Griffin).

 The starting defense forced three punts and two turnovers in its first five drives before recently-acquired QB Danny Etling led a scoring drive against what was a mix of starting defenders and backups.